HelenOjo/masterpieces-in-data-sql-project-/README.md

 - Which paintings are undervalued or overpriced?
 - What are the most popular styles and canvas sizes?
 - Which museums are open every day or for the longest hours?
-- Who are the most globally recognized artists?
+- Who are the most globally recognised artists?

 _See `sql_queries/` for full list._